CigarsSmoker/Clone/Setting-Domain-Specific-&-Global-Rules.md

-This is a community-provided guides.
+This is a community-provided guide.
 Community-provided guides may or may not reflect my opinion of how to optimally use uMatrix.
 Feel free to contribute a guide.

 ***